 After the first workers’ comp visit:

-- Make a short, direct call to identified contact person
+- Make a short, direct call to the identified contact person

 - Update on patient findings (ensure HIPAA compliance information only)